Blog Hero

 Cataracts cause the natural lens of your eye to become cloudy and hazy, affecting your vision.
 Cataracts usually develop slowly and can be corrected with surgery.

-Once cataracts begin affecting your vision, you can talk to your optometrist or ophthalmologist about cataract surgery.
+Once cataracts begin affecting your vision, you can talk to your optometrist or ophthalmologist about laser cataract removal surgery.

-This procedure replaces your natural, cloudy lens with an artificial, clear lens.
+This laser cataract treatment replaces your natural, cloudy lens with an artificial, clear lens.
 This lens is custom-made to fit your eye.
 The procedure usually takes just a few minutes and has a fairly quick recovery time.

-Cataract surgery is a safe, common procedure performed all over the country.
+Cataract surgery is a safe, common procedure performed nationwide, including in our region at The Villages, Lady Lake, FL, USA.

 An elderly woman sitting with her chin resting on an eye examining equipment and light focused onto her right eye with a lady physician at the other end of the examining equipment.